Emonot/Embedded_Software/README.md

 # Embedded_Software
 Here is published the assignment for Embedded software

-The purpose of this assignment is to pulse to signals using LED's and a ESP32
+The purpose of this assignment is to pulse two signals using LED's and a ESP32